Scholarship and Citizenship

 The Pedro Grases Prizes for Excellence in Spanish

-Given by a member of the Class of l939 to honor a great teacher and cordial scholar, the prize is awarded each year to that senior who has shown the greatest progress in the ability to read Hispanic literature with insight and to write and speak Spanish with intelligence and humane sensitivity.
+Is given by a member of the Class of l939 to honor a great teacher and cordial scholar.
+It is awarded each year to that senior who has shown the greatest progress in the ability to read Hispanic literature with insight and to write and speak Spanish with intelligence and humane sensitivity.

 Theater and Dance